English for Work and Life (General English) 4-hour course

 This course will help you to improve your general English skills, particularly focusing on English for your daily work and social life in an English-speaking environment.

-Interactive and communicative classes with specialised tutors focus on improving fluency and accuracy while integrating speaking, listening, reading, and writing practices.
+Interactive and communicative classes with specialised tutors focus on improving both fluency and accuracy while integrating the practices of Speaking, Listening, Reading and Writing.
 Furthermore, the course offers assistance and guidance on essential language areas such as pronunciation, grammar and vocabulary, while receiving feedback from your teacher.